MetOffice/lfric_core/documentation/source/pages/tools/configurator/index.rst

 Usage
 ~~~~~

-The Configurator consists three commands which may be found in
+The Configurator consists of three commands which may be found in
 ``infrastructure/build/tools`` and a separate tool :ref:`Rose Picker` which
 converts the extended Rose metadata file into a JSON file.